-The city is famously where you will find Ellis Island, which is the historical gateway for immigration to the United States.
+The city is where you will find the famous Ellis Island, which is the historical gateway for immigration to the United States.
 New York City's influence touches commerce, finance, media, art, technology and entertainment globally.
 It is also a center for international diplomacy and a financial capital for the world.

 New York has a humid continental climate with long and cold winters and warm summers with high humidity.

 SightsThere is no shortage of sights and attractions in New York City.
 After all, this is usually the start of many people's U.S.A. travel bucket list.
 You can't expect to fit everything into one visit, but there are a few places that you must see.
 The Statue of Liberty and Ellis Island is truly a fascinating experience.
 Also make sure you visit the memorial at the sight of the World Trade Center.
 The New York Stock Exchange is worth a stroll, and the views from the top of the Empire State Building are quite impressive.
 Of course, these are just the most famous of the many things to do in New York City.

 A trip to New York isn't complete without a trip to Times Square and an evening at a Broadway Show.
 There are some great options to pick up discount tickets if you book ahead online, or get a last minute ticket in person.

 Also make sure you allow yourself some time to visit the city's excellent museums, such as the Met, which are unmatched.

 NeighborhoodsThe metropolitan New York City area has many boroughs, with Manhattan being the most famous and frequently visited.
 Brooklyn is the largest borough outside of Manhattan and is home to Coney Island as well and a great art and music scene.
 Queens has the city's two international airports and is one of the most ethnically diverse areas.
 The Bronx has the famous zoo, as well as botanical gardens and the popular Yankees baseball team.
 Staten Island is more suburban in character.